 The progress of all students is tracked each lesson for all core and foundation subjects.
 We set individual goals at the start of each term, and these are reviewed through analysis of work and test results on a termly-basis.
 We measure progress using a "Steps of Progress" approach, looking at the number of steps a child has made in each subject.

-Data from April 2019 (looking at data from the Autumn and Spring terms) shows that 100% of students made progress in all areas.
-Whilst 48% of students had made at least 11 "steps of progress" in December, by April that figure had grown to 75%:
+Data from last academic year (2018 - 19) shows that 100% of students made some level of progress in all areas, with 44% of students making at least 11 "steps of progress" by July 2019:

 We review each student’s progress on a half-termly basis, and decide on any interventions that are required to support each child to achieve their goals.
 Our model of support is a holistic one, mixing teaching and care with health, therapy and sensory support, to maximise the outcomes of each and every child.